-Contributors of papers and notes in the journal will receive 5 copies of the relevant volume - in the case of coauthorship three copies each.
+Contributors of papers and notes in the journal will receive 3 copies of the relevant volume.
+The authors are allowed to make photocopies of their own papers published in Danish Journal of Geography.

 All correspondence must be sent to:

 The Editors, Danish Journal of Geography, Øster Voldgade 10, DK-1350 Copenhagen K, Denmark.